|

 Promotional Video

-for a class in Digital Video Editing.
+for a class in Digital Video Editing back when I was a student at the Art Institute of Pittsburgh.
 I "captured"

 footage from the James Bond movie, GOLDFINGER, using the